 Marriage probably crosses the minds of many of you readers at least once a day.
-Whether you are in the process of marriage or just thinking about it, the biggest question one has is “how do I know this person is the one for me?”
+Whether you are in the process of marriage or just thinking about it, the most significant question one has is “how do I know this person is the one for me?”
 Now, I do not have an answer to that question, but I am here to provide you with some tips to consider when searching for the one.
 Consider this a quick marriage proposal checklist.

 Renew your intention and Get Closer to Allah

 The process of finding a partner can be very stressful and even disheartening at times.
-It is important to renew your intention get closer to Allah (SWT) during this time rather than focusing on other things.
+It is important to renew your purpose get closer to Allah (SWT) during this time rather than focusing on other things.
 Renew your intention by reminding yourself that marriage is one of the signs of Allah (SWT), as He says in the Qur’an, ““And of His signs is that He created for you from yourselves mates that you may find tranquillity in them; and He placed between you affection and mercy.

 Indeed in that are signs for a people who give thought.”
 [Chapter 30: 21].